 Becoming A Carer

-Kingborough Family Day Care Scheme welcomes carer applicants from all areas.
-Potential carer applicants are recruited and trained by our central coordination unit, who provide ongoing resourcing and back up support.
+Kingborough Family Day Care welcomes educator applicants from Kingborough and Huon Valley.
+Potential applicants are recruited and trained by our central coordination unit, who provide ongoing resourcing and back up support.

 What skills and qualities do I need to have?